juristr/fabiangosebrink.github.io/_posts/2017-11-20-using-the-angular-material-paginator-with-angular.md

 {% endhighlight %}

-If you do send it back via the header be sure to expand the headers in CORS that they can be read on client side.
+If you do send it back via the header, be sure to expand the headers in CORS that they can be read on client side.

 {% highlight js %}